CyberSyntek/Examples-NotaChicken/README.md

-# Examples-NotaChicken
-That is not a chicken!: Examples
+"That is not a chicken!"
+Gesture Examples.
+Simplified VS Non-Simplified.